-Dr. Rossi’s current research interests include: ophthalmic imaging, visual performance, adaptive optics, eye movements, spatial vision, image processing, photoreceptors, retinal pigmented epithelial cells, retinal ganglion cells, retinal degenerations, retinal dystrophies, age-related macular degeneration, glaucoma and concussion.
-Most recently he was awarded the BrightFocus National Glaucoma Research Award for the project entitled “In vivo imaging of retinal ganglion cells in glaucoma.”
+Dr. Rossi’s current research interests include: ophthalmic imaging, adaptive optics, eye movements, visual performance, spatial vision, image processing, photoreceptors, retinal pigmented epithelial cells, retinal ganglion cells, retinal degenerations, retinal dystrophies, age-related macular degeneration, glaucoma and concussion.
+Dr. Rossi has received support for his research from the BrightFocus Foundation, Foundation Fighting Blindness and the Thome Memorial Foundation.
 Dr. Rossi holds 3 patents related to imaging technologies that he has developed and has 1 patent pending.

 Dr. Rossi is a member of the following professional organizations: Association for Researchers in Vision and Ophthalmology, Optical Society of America, the University of California Center for Adaptive Optics, and the European Association for Vision and Eye Research.

 View a list of Dr. Rossi’s publications here.